claranet/terraform-azurerm-function-app/README.md

 # Azure Function App
 [![Changelog](https://img.shields.io/badge/changelog-release-green.svg)](CHANGELOG.md) [![Notice](https://img.shields.io/badge/notice-copyright-yellow.svg)](NOTICE) [![Apache V2 License](https://img.shields.io/badge/license-Apache%20V2-orange.svg)](LICENSE) [![TF Registry](https://img.shields.io/badge/terraform-registry-blue.svg)](https://registry.terraform.io/modules/claranet/function-app/azurerm/)

-This Terraform feature creates an [Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/) with its [App Service Plan](https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans), a consumption plan by default.
+This Terraform module creates an [Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/) with its [App Service Plan](https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans), a consumption plan by default.
 A [Storage Account](https://docs.microsoft.com/en-us/azure/storage/) and an [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) are required and are created if not provided.
+This module allows to deploy a application from a local or remote ZIP file that will be stored on the associated storage account.

-You can create an Azure Function without lan by using the submodule `modules/functionapp`.
+You can create an Azure Function without plan by using the submodule `modules/functionapp`.

 Azure Functions v3 are now supported by this module and is the default one.